fmw/alida/README.rst

 Alida: a crawling, scraping and indexing tool written in Clojure
 ================================================================

+A video for the talk is up at: http://vimeo.com/45132055/

 The Alida project was started as companion code to my talk at `EuroClojure 2012`_ on the topic of "Building a search engine with Clojure".
 The goal of this application is to provide the back-end for a simple search engine, while the front-end (i.e. the part that performs the actual searches and displays the results to the visitor) is separate.
-Alida will provide the following functionality:
+Alida provides the following functionality:

 1. Data retrieval (web crawling).
 2. Storage (storing the crawled pages).